Kaz II

-The Kaz II, dubbed "the ghost yacht", is a 9.8-metre catamaran which was found drifting 88 nmi off the north-eastern coast of Australia on 20 April 2007.
-The fate of its three-man crew remains unknown, and the mysterious circumstances in which they disappeared have been compared to that of the Mary Celeste.
+Kaz II, dubbed "the ghost yacht", is a 9.8-metre catamaran which was found drifting 88 nmi off the north-eastern coast of Australia on 20 April 2007.
+The fate of its three-man crew remains unknown, and the mysterious circumstances in which they disappeared have been compared to that of Mary Celeste in 1872.

 Crew

-The Kaz II had a three-man crew, all of whom were residents of Perth, Western Australia: Derek Batten (56), Peter Tunstead (69) and James Tunstead (63).
-The three men were relatively inexperienced sailors, however the Skipper, Derek Batten had undertaken a sailing course and two extended trips onboard Kaz II around the Whitsunday Islands and to the outer reef.
+Kaz II had a three-man crew, all of whom were residents of Perth, Western Australia: Derek Batten (56), Peter Tunstead (69) and James Tunstead (63).
+The three men were relatively inexperienced sailors, but the skipper, Batten, had undertaken a sailing course and two extended trips onboard Kaz II around the Whitsunday Islands and outer reef.

 Disappearance of crew

-According to the Australian Maritime Safety Authority, Kaz II departed from Airlie Beach on 15 April 2007, and was heading for Townsville, Queensland on the first leg of a journey that was to take it around Northern Australia to Western Australia.
-The first indication that there was a problem came on 18 April, when a helicopter reported spotting Kaz II adrift in the vicinity of the Great Barrier Reef, and that its crew were potentially in distress.
-On 20 April, maritime authorities caught up with the boat and boarded it.
+According to the Australian Maritime Safety Authority, Kaz II departed from Airlie Beach on 15 April 2007, and was heading for Townsville, Queensland, on the first leg of a journey that was to take it around Northern Australia to Western Australia.
+The first indication that there was a problem came on 18 April, when a helicopter reported spotting Kaz II adrift in the vicinity of the Great Barrier Reef, and that her crew were potentially in distress.
+On 20 April, maritime authorities caught up with the boat and boarded her.
 They found the three-man crew missing in circumstances which they described as being "strange".

-"What they found was a bit strange in that everything was normal; there was just no sign of the crew." – Jon Hall, Queensland's Emergency Management office.

-In a statement delivered on the day of the boarding, officials with the Queensland Emergency Management Office revealed that the boat was in serviceable condition and was laid out as if the crew were still on board.
+In a statement delivered on the day of the boarding, the Queensland Emergency Management Office officials revealed that the boat was in serviceable condition and laid out as if the crew were still on board.
 Food and flatware were set out on the table, a laptop computer was set up and turned on, and the engine was still running.
-Officials also confirmed that the boat's emergency systems, including its radio and GPS, were fully functional, and that it still had its full complement of life jackets.
+Officials also confirmed that the boat's emergency systems, including her radio and GPS, were fully functional, and that she still had her full complement of life jackets.
 There was even a small boat still hoisted on the stern of the boat, and the anchor was up.
-The only signs that were out of the ordinary, other than the disappearance of the crew, was one of the boat's sails had been badly shredded, and that there was no life raft on board (it is unknown whether there ever was one aboard).
+The only signs that were out of the ordinary, other than the disappearance of the crew, were that one of the boat's sails had been badly shredded, and that there was no life raft on board (it is unknown whether there ever was one aboard).